All the projects coming to HBO Max, WarnerMedia's upcoming streaming service

 A Friends reunion, a Gossip Girl reboot, a Grease spin-off, and more.

 As the streaming wars continue to rage, WarnerMedia has stripped Netflix of its subscribers’ beloved Friends and announced that it will launch its own service called HBO Max (where it will host a Friends reunion special).

-Debuting in spring 2020, the streaming platform is set to be stacked with programming from Warner Bros., New Line, DC Entertainment, CNN, TNT, TBS, truTV, the CW, Turner Classic Movies, Cartoon Network, Adult Swim, Crunchyroll, Rooster Teeth, Looney Tunes, and more.
+Debuting in May 2020, the streaming platform is set to be stacked with programming from Warner Bros., New Line, DC Entertainment, CNN, TNT, TBS, truTV, the CW, Turner Classic Movies, Cartoon Network, Adult Swim, Crunchyroll, Rooster Teeth, Looney Tunes, and more.

 Let Them All Talk: This original Steven Soderbergh-directed film stars Meryl Streep as a celebrated author who goes on a therapeutic road trip with her friends, played by Dianne Wiest and Candice Bergen.
 Her nephew (Lucas Hedges) tags along and becomes involved with her literary agent (Gemma Chan).

 UNpregnant: As part of executive producer Greg Berlanti’s deal, one of the first films from WarnerMedia’s streaming service tackles the hot-button topic of abortion.
 Haley Lu Richardson and Barbie Ferreira star as two teens going on a road trip to New Mexico for Richardson’s character to make a decision about terminating her pregnancy before college.
 The YA novel adaptation will be directed by Rachel Lee Goldenberg.